Highly rated local moving companies for Dallas to Charleston moves

 - Charleston’s population is about 88% less than Dallas.

-- Charleston's public transportation has a score of 3 out of 10 versus Dallas's higher score of 6.
+- Charleston’s public transportation score of 3 out of 10 is lower than Dallas’s score of 6.

 - Charleston is less walkable than Dallas with a score of 40 out of 100 vs Dallas’s 46 out of 100.

-- Both Charleston and Dallas have the same bike-friendliness score of 49 out of 100, meaning Charleston is about as safe for cyclists as Dallas.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Charleston and Dallas have similar bike-friendliness scores (49 vs 50), meaning Charleston is about as safe for cyclists as Dallas.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Charleston’s crime rate is lower than Dallas with a score of 44.97 compared to Dallas’s 51.4.
 This means that Charleston neighborhoods are safer than 44.97% of all U.S. neighborhoods, and Dallas neighborhoods are safer than 51.4%.